 Damir Dzhafarov has been awarded a Simons collaboration grant to support his research on computable combinatorics and reverse mathematics, with a focus on computationally weak variants of Ramsey’s theorem.
 The basic objective is to characterize how close a mathematical problem is to being algorithmically solvable, and to understand the axioms and techniques needed to prove various results concerning it.
 This has proven immensely powerful in shedding light on the basic combinatorial and logical properties underlying different areas of mathematics, and in revealing new connections between them.

-Maria Gordina‘s 2017 NSF grant, entitled “Probabilistic Methods in Geometry and Analysis”, supports research in several directions combining probability, geometry, analysis and representation theory.
+Maria Gordina‘s 2017 NSF grant for $210,000, entitled “Probabilistic Methods in Geometry and Analysis”, supports research in several directions combining probability, geometry, analysis and representation theory.
 One of the directions of research is to study Cameron-Martin type quasi-invariance in elliptic and subelliptic settings, and its applications to functional inequalities, smoothness of probability laws for subelliptic and singular diffusions, and unitary representations of infinite-dimensional groups such as path groups.
 Another direction is applying coupling techniques to hypoelliptic stochastic processes, including gradient estimates and connections with geometric and analytic techniques for hypoelliptic diffusions.
 Some of the proposed research is motivated by physics, especially the quantum field theory (QFT), as infinite-dimensional spaces such as loop groups and path spaces appear in the QFT.

 Emiliano Valdez, Jeyaraj Vadiveloo, and Guojun Gan have been awarded a Center of Actuarial Excellence (CAE) research grant for $157,300 from the Society of Actuaries.
 The grant will support a three-year (2017-2020) research project on “Applying Data Mining Techniques in Actuarial Science” which aims to examine and evaluate data mining tools and approaches for analyzing data in actuarial science and insurance.
 In particular, they will focus on tools and methods that will effectively demonstrate on how actuaries can use them to preform predictive analytics in three specific areas: claims tracking and monitoring in life insurance, understanding policyholder behavior in general insurance, and model efficiency for variable annuity products.